hanwenzhang123/bu-cs526-algorithms/note/README.md

 ### Search
 - search a sequence of n elements for a target element
-- Total runtime = # of recursive calls * amount of time for one recursive call
+- Total runtime = number of recursive calls * amount of time for one recursive call

 #### linear search
 - Examine each element while scanning the sequence